Configuration Management Database (CMDB)

 An example to illustrate configuration management:

-In an engineering firm, the design drawings and sketch are tracked to check that all the versions are well documented.
-Changes are reviewed regularly and the drawings are strictly tracked as it is associated with the potential project scope.
+In an engineering firm, the design drawings and sketches are tracked to check that all the versions are well documented.
+Changes are reviewed regularly, and the graphics are strictly followed as it is associated with the potential project scope.

-In the banking segment, keen observation is maintained on software employed, components, databases, and facilities with respect to configuration management such as service support, incident management, and IT risk management.
+In the banking segment, keen observation is maintained on software employed, components, databases, and facilities concerning configuration management such as service support, incident management, and IT risk management.

 Configuration Management serves as s sub-system of the top level of project management systems.
 It provides specific guidelines to the project management team in employing administrative and technical guidance and monitoring to a wide range of processes of specific items like products, services, and other components within a project.

-Configuration Management if properly monitored and implemented, guides the project management team when to change the product characteristics, representing in a proper way to record these changes to meet business requirements for final approvals.
+If properly monitored and implemented, Configuration Management guides the project management team to change the product characteristics, representing a proper way to record these changes to meet business requirements for final approvals.
 It acts as an umbrella system that comprises many other primary systems such as the change control system to be implemented for a project to be more effective.